nickmorales/imagebreed_dockerfile/README.md

 ### Prerequisites

-- You need Docker and docker-compose installed on a machine with at least 8GB RAM and 50GB of disk.
+- You need Docker, docker-compose, and nginx installed on a machine with at least 8GB RAM and 50GB of disk.

 ## Start the Service: